Triathlon England Awards 2025 Winner

 Can I wear shoes from the end of the swim up the hill

 From the end of the swim you run from the high tide mark across the sand to the bottom of the “hill” back up this steep hill to the transition and your bike.
 If you prefer to wear shoes/beach shoes on the hill which is tarmac, you are welcome to do so.
 Leave them somewhere near the bottom of the hill.
 Some people opt to wear beach shoes or daps to protect your feet from any rogue stones.
 We do sweep the hill, so the choice is yours and the shoes/daps are left at your own risk.
+Just find a spot for them and scoop them up after the swim, there is plenty of space.

 When can I set up my bike?

-The transition area will be open from 5.30am on Sunday 14 July 2024.
+The transition area will be open from 5.30am on Sunday 12 July 2026.
 Transition is NOT open on Saturday.

 What time do the races start?